+The Duke of Edinburgh's Award is widely regarded as the UK's top non-academic qualification employers and universities will look for!
 We are constantly developing new ways for our students to learn from and enjoy the outdoors.
 We encourage them to get involved in climbing and kayaking.
 We have an established Winter Mountaineering Skills course based in the Highlands of Scotland.

-Increasingly popular is the Outdoor Leadership programme that teaches the skills of leadership.
+Our Outdoor Leadership programme teaches the skills required for leaders of the future.
 It provides an ASDAN qualification and demonstrable experience delivering outdoor learning to younger students throughout the year, which has been of significant benefit in University applications.